These New Puritans is an English band founded in 2006.

 - It's taken up to 11 on Field of Reeds, where his voice so quietly sung among the rest of the instrumentation that he's frequently unintelligible.

-- Surprisingly Gentle Song: "Hologram", a quiet piano-driven song which comes after two loud and dark tracks.
+- Surprisingly Gentle Song: "Hologram" off of Hidden is a quiet piano-driven song which comes after two loud and dark tracks.

 - Word Salad Lyrics: Quite a lot, but "Three Thousand" has some of the best.Wear fun death suit, tropical design